SaptakBhoumik/Fox/README.md

 # License

-The Peregrine compiler is licensed under the [Mozilla Public License](https://github.com/SaptakBhoumik/Fox/blob/master/LICENSE), which is attached in this repository
+The Fox Vm compiler is licensed under the [Mozilla Public License](https://github.com/SaptakBhoumik/Fox/blob/master/LICENSE), which is attached in this repository